TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: - An Efficient -optimal Solution

 \subsection{\ISSA{} Algorithm Overview}

-For readability, we present our solution to \CTVM{} in which all nodes have uniform cost.
-Let $BD = k$, we want to find $S$ with $|S| \le k$ so as to maximize the benefit $\mathbb{B}(S)$.
-The generalization to the more general settings of \CTVM{} is straight forward and omitted due to space limit.
+For readability, we start with the solution to \CTVM{} in which all nodes have uniform cost.
+Let $\kappa = k$, we want to find $S$ with $|S| \le k$ so as to maximize the benefit $\mathbb{B}(S)$.
+Note that benefit function is still heterogeneous.
+The solution to non-uniform cost is presented later in Subsection \ref{sub:ctvm}.

-At a high level, \ISSA{} first generates a collection $\mathcal{R}$ of random \RR{} sets which serves as the searching space to find a candidate solution $\hat S_k$ to \CTVM{}.
-It next calls the \Verify{} procedure which independently generates another collection of random \RR{} sets to closely estimate the objective function's value of the candidate solution.
+At a high level, \ISSA{} first generates a collection $\mathcal{R}$ of random hyperedges sets which serves as the searching space to find a candidate solution $\hat S_k$ to \CTVM{}.
+It next calls the \Verify{} procedure which independently generates another collection of random hyperedges sets to closely estimate the objective function's value of the candidate solution.
 If this value is not close enough to the optimal solution, \ISSA{} generates more samples by calling the \AddSamples{} procedure to enlarge the search space, and thus finding another better candidate solution.
 When the objective function's value of the candidate solution is close enough to the optimal one, \ISSA{} halts and returns the found solution.
 The pseudo-code of \ISSA{} is presented in Alg. \ref{algo:issa}.

-As shown in Theorem \ref{thm:main}, \ISSA{} has an approximation of $(1 - \epsilon)$ with a probability of at least $(1 - \delta)$.
-The key point to improve the current best ratio of $(1 - 1/e - \epsilon)$ (and $(1 - 1/\sqrt{e} - \epsilon)$) to $(1 - \epsilon)$ lies in solving the Maximum Coverage (MC) problem after generating $\mathcal{R}$ random \RR{} sets of samples.
-Instead of using greedy technique as in all existing algorithms in the literature, we solve the MC {\em exactly} using Integer Linear Program (ILP) (detailed in subsection \ref{sec:ILP}).

-\textbf{Trade-off: ``Better approximation guarantee'' vs. ``More samples''}.
-The adoption of the ILP in the place of the greedy method results in a trade-off between ``better approximation guarantee'' and ``More samples''.
-Given a desired approximation guarantee, say $\rho = 1-1/e - \epsilon$, the two factors that influence $\rho$ are 1) the approximation factor by the algorithm to solve Max-Coverage problem and 2) the number of samples that decide the quality of approximation for the objective function.
-On one hand, better approximation guarantee provided by the ILP implies that our approach can obtain the guarantee $\rho$ with less number of samples.
-On the other hand, the greedy algorithm is a lot faster than the ILP, thus can handle more samples in the same amount of time.

-The new adoption of ILP poses new challenges.
-Solving ILPs is now the bottleneck in terms of both time and memory, dominating those in the verifying counterpart (\Verify{} procedure).
-Thus it is critical that our approach minimize the number of \RR sets used in the ILP to find the candidate solution $\hat S_k$.
-This is different from the previous approaches SSA and D-SSA that attempt to minimize the \emph{total number of \RR{} sets} in both the searching and verifying.

-Moreover, both the approaches in SSA and D-SSA have design limitations that make them unsuitable for coupling with the ILP.
-SSA \cite{Nguyen163} has fixed parameter settings for searching and verifying and it is difficult to find a good settings for different input ranges.
-D-SSA has a more flexible approach.
-However, it is constrained to use the same amount of samples for searching and verifying.
-Thus, it is also not good for unbalanced searching/verifying.